Decidability and Periodicity of Low Complexity Tilings: Our results

 The next corollary solves Nivat's conjecture for uniformly recurrent configurations. \begin{corollary} A uniformly recurrent configuration $c$ that has low complexity with respect to a rectangle is periodic. \end{corollary} \begin{proof} Because $c$ has low complexity with respect to a rectangle then by Theorem~\ref{thm:periodic} there is a periodic configuration $c'\in\overline{{\cal O}(c)}$.
-All elements in $\overline{{\cal O}(c')}$ are periodic.
-Because $c$ is uniformly recurrent we have $\overline{{\cal O}(c)}=\overline{{\cal O}(c')}$, which implies that all elements of $\overline{{\cal O}(c)}$, including $c$ itself, are periodic.
+Because $\overline{{\cal O}(c')}$ contains only translates and limits of translates of $c'$, all configurations in $\overline{{\cal O}(c')}$ are periodic.
+Finally, because $c$ is uniformly recurrent we have $\overline{{\cal O}(c)}=\overline{{\cal O}(c')}$, which implies that all elements of $\overline{{\cal O}(c)}$, including $c$ itself, are periodic. \end{proof}